List of Duck Dodgers characters: Dave Mustaine

 Dave Mustaine is the vocalist and guitarist of the heavy metal band Megadeth.
 He appears as himself in the episode In Space, No One Can Hear You Rock.
 In the episode he appears to be frozen by cryogenics (a possible reference to his band's song, "Hangar 18").
 Later he is unfrozen and defeats Tyr'Ahnee by playing "Back in the Day" and destroying the Martian Ships with the sound of his music.

 Porko, Puerco and Sow

 The Cadet's niece and nephews who only appeared in the episode, "Pig Planet", and were mentioned in "Duck Departure".
-Porko was voiced by Rob Paulsen; Puerco was voiced by Jess Harnell; Sow was voiced by Tress MacNeille.
+Porko was voiced by Rob Paulsen; Puerco was voiced by Jess Harnell and Sow was voiced by Tress MacNeille.
+These three are obviously inspired by the voice actors characters, Yakko, Wakko and Dot from Animaniacs.

 Cassiopeia

 Cassiopeia is a pop star that Dodgers lusts after.
-He tries to impress her but fails miserably, ultimately setting her hair on fire and she kicks him out of her room.
+Her only appearance was in the episode "They Stole Dodgers' Brain".
+He tries to impress her but fails miserably, ultimately setting her hair on fire and throwing space leeches on her to put out the fire, and she kicks him out of her room.
 In a scene only used in European airings, she eventually forgives him and has banter with him.

 She is physically similar to Jem from Jem and the Holograms and is voiced by Jane Wiedlin.